-Dwarf Mugo Pine will grow to be about 7 feet tall at maturity, with a spread of 9 feet.
+Dwarf Mugo Pine will grow to be about 4 feet tall or higher at maturity if not pruned, with a spread of 5 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This shrub should only be grown in full sunlight.
-It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
-It is not particular as to soil type or pH, and is able to handle environmental salt.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
+It prefers dry to average moisture levels with very well-drained soil, and will die in standing water.
+It is considered to be drought-tolerant once established, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
+It is not particular as to soil type or pH, it is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.

 *Some photos are of mature plants that are several years old.
 You will be receiving a smaller, less mature plant that will need time to reach its mature size.